ImaanBontle/apo-phot/Docs/README.md

 - **Dec:** the declination of the galaxy in degrees.
 - **Flux**: the background-subtracted flux passing through the aperture, in units of nJy.
 - **Error**: an estimate of the error in the flux, in units of nJy.
+- **Total High SNR Bands (5 Sigma)**: the total number of photometric bands with signal-to-noise greater than or equal to 5 (5-sigma detection).

 <div align="right">